I Never Sang for My Father: Filming

 predicted the coming of the sandwich generation, in this case, grown children and other family members helping their elderly parents who are up in age.
-It preceded other films on the subject, including The Savages and Away from Her.

 Critical reception

-Roger Ebert summarized the film in his review before concluding, "These bare bones of plot hardly give any hint of the power of this film.
+Roger Ebert summarized the film in his review: "These bare bones of plot hardly give any hint of the power of this film.
 I've suggested something of what it's about, but almost nothing about the way the writing, the direction, and the performances come together to create one of the most unforgettably human films I can remember."

-Vincent Canby, in his review for The New York Times, was far less complimentary, writing, "(The film) does the human spirit a disservice in the way it pleads for sympathy for people who are small and flat, like comic strip characters, without sweetness, without imagination, without any suspected reserves of emotion.
+Vincent Canby, in his review for The New York Times, was far less complimentary, writing "(The film) does the human spirit a disservice in the way it pleads for sympathy for people who are small and flat, like comic strip characters, without sweetness, without imagination, without any suspected reserves of emotion.
 Indeed, it almost becomes ridiculous when you realize that it is without any honest problem, either psychological or economic."
-Murf. of Variety called it " dull, distended, and lacking clear point of view" however he called the performances of the lead actors "superb".
+Murf. of Variety called it " dull, distended, and lacking clear point of view"; however, he called the performances of the lead actors "superb".